Turma do Pererê: Adaptations

 With the legacy of the series on October 12, 1983 Rede Globo produced a live-action television special in celebration of Children's Day.
 The special musical served as the basis of inspiration for a TV series that was produced in 1998 with the same structure produced by the channel TVE Brasil (current TV Brasil) which was broadcast from 2002 to 2004, when the channel started to dedicate a series of Menino Maluquinho.
 For some years, it was also broadcast on TV Cultura.

 In 2011, celebrating 50 years of comics were announced a film in animation and his return to comics, but so far nothing has been confirmed.
 In the same year the TV series gained new episodes this time with new actors acting characters.

+Commercial use

+In the late 1980s, Ziraldo was commissioned to redesign the mascots of major Brazilian soccer teams in his signature art style, the mascot for Sport Club Internacional, a saci, was drawn with the exact same design as the character from Pererê (except for wearing the team uniform), which helped boost the mascot's popularity.
+Since then, the team has alternated between using Ziraldo's version or an original version of the Saci as their mascot.

 Reception

 Pererê is considered one of the most important Brazilian comics to be remembered throughout generations.
 The comic is often referred to for having innovated when seeking to explore themes of Brazilian folklore, fauna and culture (one of them for being to explore the mythological creature Saci in the media), as well as the fact that it was the first Brazilian children's magazine entirely in color, serving as an inspiration for other future Brazilian comics.

 As it was one of the most important works in Ziraldo's career, Pererê's characters are often referenced in other works by the author.
 One of them occurs in the first O Menino Maluquinho film.